sohonet/puppet-stunnel/README.markdown

 ### install\_service ###

 Specify whether you want this stunnel Puppet module to install stunnel as a system service.
-Installing as a service currently places a sysvinit style initscript for each tunnel inside of /etc/init.d/stunnel-\<name\>.
+Installing as a service currently places a initinit style initscript for each tunnel inside of /etc/init.d/stunnel-\<name\>.

     install_service => false,